M.D. with Distinction in Quality Improvement and Patient Safety

 Individuals satisfying the program requirements will be recognized at graduation and on their diploma as graduating with the degree of Doctor of Medicine, with Distinction in Quality Improvement and Patient Safety.

-Before starting any requirements that count toward the distinction, interested students must submit a formal application, a CV, and a personal statement describing their interest in clinical quality improvement and patient safety.
+Before starting any requirements that count toward the Distinction in Quality Improvement and Patient Safety, interested students must submit a formal application, a CV, and a personal statement describing their interest in clinical quality improvement and patient safety.
 The personal statement should include a description of how the experience will be used in their future career path.

 Download the application form.